Chaldean Oracles: State of the text

 The original poem has not come down to us in any connected form, and is known through quotations in the works of the neoplatonists, especially Damascius.

 Wilhelm Kroll published an edition, De oraculis Chadaicis in 1894 arranging all known fragments in order of subject with a Latin translation, and this is the basis of most later scholarly work, including the study by Hans Lewy (1956), a Greek-French edition of the Oracles by Edouard des Places in 1971 and the currently standard (though not critical) edition in Greek and English by Ruth Majercik in 1989.
-None of these purport to be a reconstruction of the original poem but rather of the surviving fragments.
+None of these purport to be a reconstruction of the original poem but only of the surviving fragments.

 Summaries of the poem (and of the related "Assyrian Oracles", not known from elsewhere) were composed by Michael Psellos, and attempts have been made to arrange the surviving fragments in accordance with these summaries: Westcott's translation (above) is an example of such an attempt.
 These reconstructions are not generally regarded as having scholarly value, but sometimes surface in theosophical or occult use.